quasar1357/24_IN_P1/Java_SyntaxGuide/05_Objects_and_Methods.md

 printQuoteOfSteve(); // Ex. method that is defined in this class
 ```

-Note: There can also be **non-static constants** (declared outside methods, and can be public or private).
+NOTE: There can also be **non-static constants** (declared outside methods, and can be public or private).
 They belong to an instance - and are therefore addressed by the dot operator on the object (from outside) or using `this. ` (inside the class) - and are set once, e.g. in the constructor.
 Like this, the constant can be set for the instance and then used for its lifetime.
 ```java
 // Example:
 class Car {